Tesla’s (TSLA) “Outperform” Rating Reiterated at Wedbush

-Wedbush reiterated their outperform rating on shares of Tesla (NASDAQ:TSLA – Free Report) in a research report sent to investors on Tuesday morning, Benzinga reports.
-They currently have a $350.00 price objective on the electric vehicle producer’s stock.
+Wedbush reaffirmed their outperform rating on shares of Tesla (NASDAQ:TSLA – Free Report) in a research report report published on Tuesday, Benzinga reports.
+They currently have a $350.00 target price on the electric vehicle producer’s stock.

-Several other research analysts have also commented on TSLA.
-Wells Fargo & Company cut their price target on shares of Tesla from $250.00 to $223.00 and set an equal weight rating on the stock in a report on Wednesday, January 17th.
-StockNews.com lowered shares of Tesla from a hold rating to a sell rating in a research note on Monday, October 23rd.
-Guggenheim lifted their price objective on shares of Tesla from $125.00 to $132.00 and gave the company a sell rating in a research note on Friday, December 15th.
-Jefferies Financial Group decreased their price target on shares of Tesla from $250.00 to $210.00 and set a hold rating for the company in a research report on Monday, November 20th.
-Finally, Morgan Stanley reissued an overweight rating and set a $380.00 price target on shares of Tesla in a research report on Wednesday, December 27th.
-Nine investment analysts have rated the stock with a sell rating, seventeen have issued a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $221.10.
+TSLA has been the subject of a number of other research reports.
+Jefferies Financial Group reduced their price objective on Tesla from $250.00 to $210.00 and set a hold rating for the company in a research note on Monday, November 20th.
+Wells Fargo & Company reduced their price objective on Tesla from $250.00 to $223.00 and set an equal weight rating for the company in a research note on Wednesday, January 17th.
+Morgan Stanley restated an overweight rating and set a $380.00 price target on shares of Tesla in a research note on Wednesday, December 27th.
+Oppenheimer restated a market perform rating on shares of Tesla in a research note on Tuesday, January 2nd.
+Finally, Citigroup cut their price target on Tesla from $271.00 to $255.00 and set a neutral rating for the company in a research note on Thursday, October 19th.
+Nine analysts have rated the stock with a sell rating, sixteen have given a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, Tesla presently has a consensus rating of Hold and a consensus price target of $225.14.

 Tesla Price Performance

-Tesla (NASDAQ:TSLA – Get Free Report) last announced its quarterly earnings results on Wednesday, January 24th.
-The electric vehicle producer reported $0.71 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.74 by ($0.03).
-The business had revenue of $25.17 billion during the quarter, compared to analysts’ expectations of $25.64 billion.
+Tesla (NASDAQ:TSLA – Get Free Report) last issued its quarterly earnings data on Wednesday, January 24th.
+The electric vehicle producer reported $0.71 earnings per share for the quarter, missing analysts’ consensus estimates of $0.74 by ($0.03).
 Tesla had a net margin of 15.50% and a return on equity of 17.56%.
-The firm’s revenue for the quarter was up 3.5% on a year-over-year basis.
-During the same period last year, the company earned $1.07 EPS.
-As a group, analysts predict that Tesla will post 3.18 earnings per share for the current fiscal year.
+The firm had revenue of $25.17 billion during the quarter, compared to analysts’ expectations of $25.64 billion.
+During the same quarter in the prior year, the firm posted $1.07 EPS.
+Tesla’s quarterly revenue was up 3.5% compared to the same quarter last year.
+Equities research analysts anticipate that Tesla will post 3.18 earnings per share for the current fiscal year.

-Several hedge funds have recently added to or reduced their stakes in TSLA.
-Norges Bank bought a new stake in Tesla during the fourth quarter worth about $3,459,540,000.
-Moneta Group Investment Advisors LLC lifted its stake in shares of Tesla by 180,125.4% in the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 26,851,778 shares of the electric vehicle producer’s stock valued at $3,307,602,000 after acquiring an additional 26,836,879 shares during the last quarter.
-Bank of New York Mellon Corp lifted its stake in shares of Tesla by 203.9% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 20,208,699 shares of the electric vehicle producer’s stock valued at $5,360,358,000 after acquiring an additional 13,558,882 shares during the last quarter.
-International Assets Investment Management LLC lifted its stake in shares of Tesla by 25,990.7% in the 4th quarter.
-International Assets Investment Management LLC now owns 6,202,806 shares of the electric vehicle producer’s stock valued at $1,541,273,000 after acquiring an additional 6,179,032 shares during the last quarter.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich lifted its stake in shares of Tesla by 98,265.8% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 5,971,790 shares of the electric vehicle producer’s stock valued at $1,563,235,000 after acquiring an additional 5,965,719 shares during the last quarter.
-Institutional investors own 41.87% of the company’s stock.
+Several hedge funds have recently modified their holdings of the company.
+Cerity Partners LLC grew its holdings in shares of Tesla by 53.1% in the 4th quarter.
+Cerity Partners LLC now owns 234,739 shares of the electric vehicle producer’s stock worth $58,328,000 after acquiring an additional 81,418 shares during the last quarter.
+Indie Asset Partners LLC purchased a new position in shares of Tesla during the fourth quarter valued at $366,000.
+Advisors Management Group Inc. ADV grew its holdings in shares of Tesla by 15.1% during the fourth quarter.
+Advisors Management Group Inc. ADV now owns 1,500 shares of the electric vehicle producer’s stock valued at $373,000 after buying an additional 197 shares in the last quarter.
+Leeward Financial Partners LLC grew its holdings in shares of Tesla by 8.0% during the fourth quarter.
+Leeward Financial Partners LLC now owns 1,229 shares of the electric vehicle producer’s stock valued at $305,000 after buying an additional 91 shares in the last quarter.
+Finally, Carr Financial Group Corp grew its holdings in shares of Tesla by 6.5% during the fourth quarter.
+Carr Financial Group Corp now owns 3,986 shares of the electric vehicle producer’s stock valued at $990,000 after buying an additional 245 shares in the last quarter.
+41.87% of the stock is currently owned by institutional investors and hedge funds.

 Tesla Company Profile